-Because all CSES funding is dispersed at LANL, any work by a LANL PI or postdoc can only start once a valid program code has been established for the project.
+Because all CSES funding is dispersed at LANL, any work by a LANL employee can only start once a valid program code has been established for the project.
 University student visits cannot commence before that time.
-Projects do not officially begin work until after the Project Kickoff Meeting has been held so the Institute Leader and PI may review the project for any special/safety considerations.
+Projects do not officially begin work until after the Project Kickoff Meeting has been held so the CSES Director and PI may review the project for any special considerations (see also 4.5.2 below).

 For the rare cases where a project involves a University subcontract, work cannot begin until the Los Alamos contracting officer formally authorizes the initiation of work.
-There will likely be a delay of a number of months (no earlier than December 1 of a given year) when the "start work" order is issued.
+There will likely be a delay of a number of months (no earlier than December 1 of a given year, but commonly up to 9 months) when the "start work" order is issued.
 Invoices submitted for work conducted prior to the "start work" order will not be reimbursed.